 With a background in illustration and fine art and a degree in Graphic Design from OCAD University in Toronto, my experience as a graphic designer included designing logos, identities, collateral, websites, and branding for corporate clients like Ironside Technologies, IBM, Scott Paper, and Sprint Canada.

-In 2005, I opened Picasso's Garage, a studio dedicated to inspiring creativity.
+Picasso's Garage is a studio dedicated to inspiring creativity.
 What started as a three-week summer camp blossomed into a thriving art school offering three 11-week-long after-school art classes five days a week, along with an additional annual five-week-long summer camp session (2014-2018).
 My loyal following of students returned year after year.
 "They are a constant source of inspiration and have challenged me to broaden my knowledge of art history.
 I'm so grateful for a job that doesn't seem like work most of the time," I said.

 Enrollment in my programs flourished over the years.
 Over 600 students explored more than 300 different artists through my classes across time thanks to word-of-mouth recommendations from satisfied parents and students.
 Demand led me to expand into a larger venue at Toronto's Evergreen Brick Works during the summer camp months (2014-2018).
 Children who attended my summer camp were immersed in creative projects inspired by various artists and techniques, including drawing, painting, sculpture, and printmaking.
 In addition to three-and-a-half hours of hands-on, artistic expression, my students benefited from the tranquil natural surroundings of the Brick Works.